8 Ways to Set Boundaries & Why Setting Them Is Important

 • Did the waitress get your order incorrect?
 Ask her what you ordered.

-• Did the cashier over-charge you?
+• Did the cashier overcharge you?
 Ask for a correction.

 • Is a distant cousin intruding on your personal life?
 State that you would rather talk about something else.